We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 A 2018 review suggested that CBD is an effective pain management tool with few side effects.
 The studies looked at pain resulting from:

 Researchers have also looked at CBD’s anti-inflammatory effects.
-An
+A

 The results are interesting, but studies on humans are necessary to confirm the findings.

 Some studies have also looked specifically at whether CBD might help people with MS manage their symptoms.
-However, most of the research examines the effects of THC and CBD together in the form of an oromucosal spray called Sativex.
+However, most of the research examines the effects of tetrahydrocannabinol (THC) and CBD together in the form of an oromucosal spray called Sativex.

-According to a 2014 summary of literature, Sativex is likely an effective treatment option for MS-related symptoms, such as spasticity, urinary infrequency, and pain.
+According to research from 2014, Sativex is likely an effective treatment option for MS-related symptoms, such as spasticity, urinary infrequency, and pain.

 The National MS Society advocates for the legalization of cannabis at the state level and seeks to remove federal barriers to researching medical cannabis.
-However, they point out that there’s no research on the safety of cannabis use, specifically in people with MS.
+They also note that some clinical trials have shown that non-smoked CBD and THC show modest benefits for reducing pain and spasticity in people with MS.

 We chose these products based on the criteria we think are good indicators of safety, quality, and transparency.